cocome-community-case-study/cocome-cloud-jee-platform-migration/cocome-maven-project/doc/Deployment Setup.md

   `mvn -s settings.xml install`

 - To Undeploy CoCoME or a sub-project enter:
-  `mvn -s settings.xml cleant post-clean`
+  `mvn -s settings.xml clean post-clean`

 ### Eclipse Deployment
 To deploy CoCoME or one of the above sub-projects from within Eclipse, do the following: